-The area's thriving economic growth and extremely low vacancy in self-storage facilities has resulted in elevated construction delivery in the last two years and for this year.
-During the period of restrained supply growth since the economic recovery, we have had an overall strengthening of facility operations.

-Historically, there has been a small but consistent yearly addition to the Self-Storage facility inventory across the County.
-Supply has been increasing, however, in the last three years.
-Space demand has been growing significantly in conjunction with an expanding local economy, to the point where operations performance at the end of 2017 and early 2018 was considered to be 'excellent' for nearly all of the local self-storage facilities.
+The area's thriving economic growth and extremely low vacancy in self-storage facilities has resulted in increased construction activity in the last several years.
+Before that was a period of restrained supply growth.
+Demand for storage space grew significantly, however, in conjunction with an expanding local economy, to the point where industry operations performance, at the end of 2017 and early 2018, was considered to be 'excellent' for all of the local self-storage facilities.
 The Seattle metro area lead the nation by having the lowest average vacancy rate in the country, of 3.2%.
-The demand that lead to this situation fueled the recent self-storage construction.
+The demand that lead to this situation fueled the recent glut of self-storage construction.